-If your evaluation suggests students aren't benefiting sufficiently from Second Step programs, a natural place to look for causes is implementation.
+If your evaluation suggests students aren't benefiting sufficiently from Second Step, a natural place to look for causes is implementation.
 As discussed in the Evaluating Implementation section, how the program is implemented is very important and has been shown to affect outcomes.
-If you haven't examined Second Step implementation as part of your evaluation, doing so may provide ideas for how to improve the effects on students.
-See the Outcome Measures section for tools to examine student outcomes in your school or district.
+If you haven't examined Second Step implementation as part of your evaluation, doing so may provide you with ideas for how to improve the effects on students.
+See the Outcome Measures section for tools you can use to examine Second Step implementation in your school or district.